clawpack/geoclaw_tutorial_csdms2016/chile2010/Example1.md

 These instructions will step you through running a sample tsunami simulation.

+First follow the instructions in the main README.md file of this repository.

 1. Make sure Clawpack is installed and your environment variables `CLAW` and `PYTHONPATH` are both set to point to the top level directory.

 2. You might want to create a separate directory for storing your own GeoClaw experiments, to make it easier to later update to a newer version of Clawpack.
 In these examples we will assume `MYCLAW` is an environment variable you have set to point to this directory.

+   If you are running a SageMathCloud project set up for this tutorial, there is already a directory `myclaw` that you could use for this purpose.

 3. We will start with the sample tsunami model that is available in the directory `$CLAW/geoclaw/examples/tsunami/chile2010`.